ppeetteerrs/obsidian-zola/README.md

 - Set the path to the Obsisian vault using a `.vault_path` file or the `$VAULT` environment variable
 - use `./local-run.sh` to run the site

+# Local Testing (Docker)

+- Use docker-compose.yml and command 'docker-compose up -d --build'
+- Copy all your obsidian-vault files (folder/.md) into $PWD/obsidian
+- Run docker again by docker-compose restart
+- View your site in http://{public_ip}:1111

 # Features

 **Disclaimer**